Dynatrace/ace-box/user-skel/repos/hot-im/exercises/02-lab/README.md

 You may want to exclude specific non-severe events from being sent to your incident management tool because they do not require a human response, e.g. `Connectivity problem` or `High latency`.
 You will need to identify which anomalies (event types) account for the highest amount or percentage of Problems in Dynatrace. **How to exclude certain events from alerting?**

-> TO DO: add Nacho's plotly dashboards showing the number of Dynatrace Problems per title (instead of eventType)

 <div align="center">
 <img width="900" src="img/problems-per-eventType-casa.png">
 </div>

-You can exclude non-severe alerts in the same way we did in lab [2.1.3](https://gitlab.com/eduard.van.der.bent/incident-management-lab/-/tree/main/exercises/02-lab#213-improve-your-application).
+You can exclude non-severe alerts in the same way we did in lab [2.1.3](#213-improve-your-application).

 ##### Exclude short-lived issues